LLNL/merlin/docs/source/merlin_monitoring.rst

 Inputs
 ++++++

-Both the ``merlin status`` and the ``merlin detailed-status`` command can take either a yaml spec file or an output study directory as input.
+Both the ``merlin status`` and the ``merlin detailed-status`` commands can take either a yaml spec file or an output study directory as input.
 For example, ``hello_world.yaml`` and ``hello_world_20230503-105137/`` are both valid inputs so long as the file or output directory exists.

 Status Usage: